appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 </div>

-In this example you can see that Hyaline is configured to clone the remote repo TODO into memory and process any documents that match TODO.
-It also does not process any documents in TODO as that directory and its children are excluded from the crawl.
+In this example you can see that Hyaline is configured to clone the remote repo `git@github.com:o/my-app.git` into memory and process any documents on branch `main` that match `**/*.md`.
+Hyaline processes the documents `cmd/env.md`, `internal/arch.md`, and `README.md` as they match the include.
+It does not process `internal/old.md` as that document is explicitly excluded.
+It also only processes documents in the release directory that do not start with `2021` as those document are excluded.

 ### Crawling Documentation - http